Champii/Nodulator/README.md

 ___
 ## Concept

-`Nodulator` is designed to make it more easy to create highly modulable applications, built with REST APIs and with integrated ORM in CoffeeScript.
+`Nodulator` is designed to make it more easy to build highly modulable applications with REST APIs and with integrated ORM.

 You must understand [express](https://github.com/strongloop/express) basics for routing